GuideNepalFamilyEducationBudgetPersonal Finance

 Stage 1 — Pregnancy and delivery (year 0)

 Public hospitals, under the long-running Aama and Newborn programme, are nominally free.
-The government pays the facility Rs 1,000 (under-25-bed) or Rs 1,500 (25-bed-or-more) for a normal delivery, Rs 3,000 for a complicated delivery, and Rs 7,000 for a Caesarean, plus a Rs 500–1,500 transport incentive to the mother depending on geography.
+The government pays the facility Rs 1,000 (under-25-bed) or Rs 1,500 (25-bed-or-more) for a normal delivery, Rs 3,000 for a complicated delivery, Rs 7,000 for a Caesarean, plus a Rs 500–1,500 transport incentive to the mother depending on geography.

 SettingNormal deliveryC-section